 What is Kalabasa?

-- Beef Powder: Adds a savory umami kick.
+- Beef Powder: for that savory umami depth

 - Salt and Pepper: Essential for seasoning to taste